Hera: Marriage with Zeus

 According to Callimachus, their wedding feast lasted three hundred years.
+All the gods and mortals were invited, but a nymph named Chelone was disrespectful or refused to attend, so Zeus thus turned her into a tortoise.
 The Apples of the Hesperides that Heracles was tasked by Eurystheus to take were a wedding gift by Gaia to the couple.

 After a quarrel with Zeus, Hera left him and retreated to Euboea, and no word from Zeus managed to sway her mind.
 Cithaeron, the local king, then advised Zeus to take a wooden statue of a woman, wrap it up, and pretend to marry it.
 Zeus did as told, claiming "she" was Plataea, Asopus's daughter.
 Hera, once she heard the news, disrupted the wedding ceremony and tore away the dress from the figure only to discover it was but a lifeless statue, and not a rival in love.
 The queen and her king were reconciled, and to commemorate this the people there celebrated a festival called Daedala.
 During the festival, a re-enactment of the myth was celebrated, where a wooden statue of Hera was chosen, bathed in the river Asopus and then raised on a chariot to lead the procession like a bride, and then ritually burned.

 According to Diodorus Siculus, Alcmene, the mother of Heracles, was the very last mortal woman Zeus ever slept with; following the birth of Heracles, he ceased to beget humans altogether.